shumutun/bluescape/README.md

 * [Docker:dind](https://github.com/docker): a base image that allows running docker in docker.
 It runs a dockerd process inside a container which provides an API to manage images and containers
 * [Docker.DotNet](https://github.com/dotnet/Docker.DotNet): a .NET Core library that wraps the docker API and provides the ability to communicate with it in a .NET Core application
 * [SharpZipLib](https://github.com/icsharpcode/SharpZipLib): a .NET Core library that allows wrapping necessary data in a TAR structure to pass it for a docker image building.
+* [Newtonsoft.Json](https://www.newtonsoft.com/json): a .NET Core library that helps to work with JSON.